 Do you have any issues when you want to install Ubuntu or other Linux distributions on your Microsoft Surface Go?
 By default, Microsoft has blocked all third-party boot loaders from booting off your Surface devices.

-To fix this, you will need to disable the secure boot on your Surface so you can install a different operating system or do a clean Windows installation.
+To fix this, you will need to turn off the secure boot on your Surface so you can install a different operating system or do a clean Windows installation.
 In this tutorial, we will walk you through how to disable and re-enable Secure Boot on Microsoft Surface Go.

 Table of contents

-Secure Boot is a new security feature that is available only on PCs that has UEFI enabled to block the loading of uncertified bootloaders and drives.
+Secure Boot is a new security feature available only on PCs with UEFI enabled to block the loading of uncertified bootloaders and drives.
 It helps to prevent your Surface from being loaded with unauthorized operating systems and malicious software applications.
-All Surface devices ship with Microsoft’s certificate stored in UEFI to verify boot loader integrity before launching it.
+All Surface devices ship with Microsoft’s certificate in UEFI to verify boot loader integrity before launching.

-To disable secure boot on Microsoft Surface Go:
+To turn off the secure boot on Microsoft Surface Go:

 - Shut down your Surface Go.